ggguy277-commits/cyber-course-portfolio/README.md

 # Cyber Course Portfolio

-This is my portfolio for the Kyberturvallisuus 15 ECVET course at [your institution].
+This is my portfolio for the Kyberturvallisuus 15 ECVET course at [Varia Ammattikoulu].

 ## Contents